 If you wish to join ICC then you will need to complete one of the compulsory training sessions, either this Introduction Ride or the Group Skills in Regents Park.

 You must be signed up for this event to take part.
-If you are not signed up on Eventbrite, you will not be able to participate.
+If you are not signed up here on the forum, you will not be able to participate.

 Unfortunately we cannot offer this session to complete cycling beginners as we are not teaching cycling proficiency.